-Administrative exclusion of an eligible participant recruited and/or examined by ARIC must be initiated or approved by the field center PI, and communicated to the coordinating center for adjustments to the field center's list of eligible enrollees, purging of the Exam 6 biospecimen repositories, adjustments to the collaborative database and analysis files, and to enable recognition of the former study participant by various study management tools.
+Administrative exclusion of an eligible participant recruited and/or examined by ARIC must be initiated or approved by the field center PI, and communicated to the coordinating center for adjustments to the field center's list of eligible enrollees, the disposition of Exam 7 biospecimens and inventories, adjustments to the collaborative database and analysis files, and to enable recognition of the former study participant by various study management tools.

-8. BIOSPECIMEN COLLECTION - Please see ARIC Visit 6 Manual 7
+8. BIOSPECIMEN COLLECTION - See also ARIC Visit 7 Manual 7